 B A class member and a class object.

-D A class and a member of that class.
+D A class object and a class.

 Share : |